sunsided/river-crossing/README.md

 >
 > The question is, can they all get across the bridge if the torch lasts only 15 minutes?

-To solve the problem, run:
+To solve the problem, run either of these equivalent commands;

 ```
 cargo run -- bridge-and-torch
+cargo run -- bridge-and-torch --bridge 2 --torch 15 --person 1 --person 2 --person 5 --person 8
 ```

 It prints a solution like the following: